eunrcn/tp/docs/DeveloperGuide.md

 ## 1.1 Acknowledgements

-* This is a brownfield project is based on the AddressBook-Level3 created by the [SE-EDU initiative](https://se-education.org/)
+* This is a brownfield project based on the AddressBook-Level3 created by the [SE-EDU initiative](https://se-education.org/)
 * AI tools used:
   * ChatGPT by OpenAI used to answer design questions and minor documentation formats